abilandz/PH8124/Lecture_7/Lecture_7.md

 ![](top_0a.png)

 The command **top** continuously updates the terminal display with the summary of the current status of system resources followed by the list of most CPU-intensive processes (default ordering).
-The first column contains the PID of each running process, followed by user's name, priority of the process, 'nice' value of the process, memory and CPU consumption, total running time, etc. In order to parse the output of **top** programmatically, or to redirect it to some file, we need to run command **top** in the batch (text) mode via:
+The first column contains the PID of each running process, followed by the user's name, priority of the process, 'nice' value of the process, memory and CPU consumption, total running time, etc. In order to parse the output of **top** programmatically, or to redirect it to some file, we need to run command **top** in the batch (text) mode via:

 ```bash
 top -b
 ```

-We can dump the output of **top** command to some external file with the following syntax:
+We can dump the output of the **top** command to some external file with the following syntax:

 ```bash
 top -b > topOutput.log
 ```

-We can also pipe that output so some other command, for instance:
+We can also pipe that output to some other command, for instance:

 ```bash
 top -b | grep ${USER}
 ```

-The above code snippet filters out only the information relevant for your own processes.
+The above code snippet filters out only the information relevant to your own processes.

-The command **top** can be run from any terminal on the computer, and its printout to a large extent will be the same in each terminal.
+The command **top** can be run from any terminal on the computer, and its printout, to a large extent, will be the same in each terminal.
 On the other hand, the output of the command **jobs** will be completely different from one terminal to another.

-Closely related to **top** command is **ps** command (see the corresponding 'man' pages), which gives only the current snapshot of currently active processes, while **top** is being continuously updated and can be used interactively.
-Unfortunately, the flags supported by **ps** command differ across different **Linux** distributions, and to overcome this problem the GNU version of **ps** command supports three different styles for options:
+Closely related to the **top** command is the **ps** command (see the corresponding 'man' pages), which gives only the current snapshot of currently active processes, while **top** is being continuously updated and can be used interactively.
+Unfortunately, the flags supported by the **ps** command differ across different **Linux** distributions, and to overcome this problem the GNU version of the **ps** command supports three different styles for options:

 1. Unix-style parameters: preceded by dash (-)
 2. BSD-style parameters: not preceded by dash (-)